milonmaze/privacy-terms-observatory/merchantservices.chase.com/online-privacy-policy.md

 Responding to your requests and communicating with you;
 Managing your preferences;
 Performing analytics concerning your use of our online services, including your responses to our emails and the pages and advertisements you view;
-Providing you tailored content and marketing messages; Operating, evaluating and improving our business (including developing new products and services; improving existing products and services; performing data analytics; and performing accounting, auditing and other internal functions);
+Providing you tailored content and marketing messages; operating, evaluating and improving our business (including developing new products and services; improving existing products and services; performing data analytics; and performing accounting, auditing and other internal functions);
 Complying with and enforcing applicable legal requirements, relevant industry standards, contractual obligations and our policies; and
 For any other purposes that we may specifically disclose at the time you provide or we collect your information.